This Green Chicken Chili is a sponsored post written by me on behalf of BUSH’S® Beans. All opinions are 100% mine.

 - 2 tsp apple cider vinegar

-Add the jalapenos, salsa verde, chicken stock, beans, cumin, and apple cider vinegar.
+- Add the jalapeños, salsa verde, 1 cup chicken stock, beans, cumin, and apple cider vinegar.
+Stir.
+Add more chicken stock if needed to reach desired texture.
 Bring to a boil and reduce to a simmer.
 Simmer for 20 minutes.
 Season to taste with salt and pepper.

 - Serve with sour cream, shredded cheese, and cilantro